Lebowski89/blog/content/roles.md

 ```

-Typically, the only thing differing between roles are directory paths, so it's a case of looping over directory paths.
+Typically, the only thing differing between roles are paths, so it's a case of looping over these.
 However, sometimes I require different permissions (i.e, bitnami), as below:

 ```yaml